A Spirited, Connected Community

 Clubs and organizations

 What are your interests?
 What do you do for fun?
 Whether you’re into art, gaming, music, literature, politics, science, or sports, you’ll almost certainly find others at RIT who share your enthusiasm.
 The diverse interests of our student body are reflected in the variety of activities and programs that take place on campus.
 More than 200 student clubs and organizations provide an incredible array of options.
+More information can be found on the major student organizations page of the Center for Campus Life site.

 School spirit: orange and brown